spacelift-io/user-documentation/CONTRIBUTING.md

 ## Submitting Changes

-Once you are happy with your changes, just open a pull request and ask for a review from `@spacelift-io/solutions-engineering`.
+Once you are happy with your changes, just open a pull request and ask for a review from `@KiraLempereur-Spacelift` and `spacelift-io/solutions-engineering`.

 By submitting a pull request for this project, you agree to license your contribution under the [MIT license](./LICENSE) to Spacelift.